OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 Files saved to internal storage are by default private to your application; neither the user nor other applications can access them.
 When users uninstall your application, these files are removed.

-### Testing Local Storage for Input Validation
+### Testing Local Storage for Input Validation (MSTG‑PLATFORM‑2)

 For any publicly accessible data storage, any process can override the data.
 This means that input validation needs to be applied the moment the data is read back again.

 > Note: Similar holds for private accessible data on a rooted device

 #### Static analysis

 ##### Using Shared Preferences

-When you use the `SharedPreferences.Editor` to read/write int/boolean/long values, you cannot check whether the data is overridden or not.
-However: it can hardly be used for actual attacks other than chaining the values (E.g.: no additional exploits can be packed which will take over the control flow).
-In the case of a `String` or a `StringSet`  one should be careful with how the data is interpreted.
+When you use the `SharedPreferences.Editor` to read or write int/boolean/long values, you cannot check whether the data is overridden or not.
+However: it can hardly be used for actual attacks other than chaining the values (e.g. no additional exploits can be packed which will take over the control flow).
+In the case of a `String` or a `StringSet` you should be careful with how the data is interpreted.
 Using reflection based persistence?
 Check the section on "Testing Object Persistence" for Android to see how it should be validated.
 Using the `SharedPreferences.Editor` to store and read certificates or keys?
 Make sure you have patched your security provider given vulnerabilities such as found in [Bouncy Castle](https://www.cvedetails.com/cve/CVE-2018-1000613/ "Key reading vulnerability due to unsafe reflection").